visit to the Shaker village

 Chicago Tribune article by Michael Hawthorne, "Testing

-Shows Treated Foam Offers No
+Shows Treated Foam Offers No Safety Benefit," here,

-shows studies suggesting furniture with the flame
+shows how studies indicate furniture treated with fire

-retardants burns just as fast as furniture without.
+retardant burns just as fast as furniture without.

-A October 31, 2012 Science KQED post by Liza Gross here
+An October 31, 2012 Science KQED post by Liza Gross here

 describe the discouraging